 Long story short- avoid any gimbal that does give you an HD video in a way that you cannot use.
 The new generation video transition is done over IP datalinks, so you need the gimbal to output the IP stream.
 There are many IP datalinks available today and it is the only reasonable way to transmit HD or FHD video over any distance that is suitable for long-range surveillance applications.

 The second group of gimbals are the latest-generation of miniature gimbals.
-The manufacturer actually done their homework and delivers the gimbal which provides the video in a way that makes sense for long-range surveillance.
+The manufacturer actually did their homework and delivers the gimbal which provides the video in a way that makes sense for long-range surveillance.
 You can actually transmit the video to the ground using am IP datalink that you can purchase.
 The video is provided in an IP stream, usually encoded with H.264 encoder (MPEG2), often user can select MPEG4 as well.
 User can also select the compression frame rate to meet bandwidth requirements of the datalinks.

 Our advice – if you would like to have HD or FHD video, make sure that the gimbal outputs IP stream.